BetterDiscord/docs/docs/plugins/ui/modals.md

 :::

 Looking at the result of this one, we can see there is an additional "cancel" button.
-We can change the text of both of those buttons as well as respond to either of them being clicked using the `options` in this example.
+We can change the text of both of those buttons and respond to either of them being clicked using the `options` in this example.

 ```jsx
 function MySearchInput(props) {